 In spite of this success, the detailed behaviour of the multiphase interstellar medium (ISM) when subject to energetic feedback remains ill-understood, and the community has yet to converge on unique solutions to the overcooling and angular momentum problems (Scannapieco et al. 2012).
 The principal uncertainty is arguably one of accounting.
-First, it is not known what are the energy, momentum and mass fluxes incident upon the ISM and star-forming complexes therein (but see Lopez et al. 2011; Rosen et al. 2014), due to mechanisms such as radiation pressure and winds from Oclass stars, asymptotic giant branch (AGB) stars and active galactic nuclei (AGN); the photoionization and photoelectric heating of H II regions by radiation associated with stars (including X-ray binaries) and the accretion discs of black holes (BHs); and thermonuclear and core collapse supernovae (SNe).
+Firstly, it is not known what are the energy, momentum and mass fluxes incident upon the ISM and starforming complexes therein (but see Lopez et al. 2011; Rosen et al. 2014), due to mechanisms such as radiation pressure and winds from O-class stars, asymptotic giant branch (AGB) stars and active galactic nuclei (AGN); the photoionisation and photoelectric heating of HII regions by radiation associated with stars (including Xray binaries) and the accretion discs of black holes (BHs); and thermonuclear and core collapse supernovae (SNe).
 A second, often overlooked issue is that it is unknown what fraction of the incident energy is dissipated by radiative processes and thermal conduction (e.g. Orlando et al. 2005), and what fraction of the incident momentum is lost due to cancellation.
-Estimating these initial 'losses' is a long-standing problem in the study of the ISM, not least because of the extreme resolution and dynamic range demands of the problem: the losses are typically established on scales significantly smaller than a parsec (e.g. Mellema, Kurk & Röttgering 2002; Fragile et al. 2004; Yirak, Frank & Cunningham 2010).
+Estimating these initial "losses" is a long-standing problem in the study of the ISM, not least because of the extreme resolution and dynamic range demands of the problem: the losses are typically established on scales significantly smaller than a parsec (e.g. Mellema et al. 2002; Fragile et al. 2004; Yirak et al. 2010).
 This is at least three orders of magnitude smaller than the typical size of an ISM resolution element in simulations of large cosmological volumes.

-Since these losses cannot be modelled directly by cosmological simulations, their impact on resolved scales must be incorporated into phenomenological 'subgrid' treatments that approximate the action of unresolved processes, and couple them to resolved scales.
-The implementation and parametrization of subgrid routines is therefore the greatest source of uncertainty in cosmological simulations, and adjustment of these characteristics can result in the dramatic alteration of simulation outcomes (Okamoto et al. 2005; Schaye et al. 2010; Scannapieco et al. 2012; Haas et al. 2013a,b; Vogelsberger et al. 2013; Le Brun et al. 2014; Torrey et al. 2014).
+Since these losses cannot be modelled directly by cosmological simulations, their impact on resolved scales must be incorporated into phenomenological "subgrid" treatments that approximate the action of unresolved processes, and couple them to resolved scales1.
+The implementation and parametrisation of subgrid routines is therefore the greatest source of uncertainty in cosmological simulations, and adjustment of these characteristics can result in the dramatic alteration of simulation outcomes (Okamoto et al. 2005; Schaye et al. 2010; Haas et al. 2013a,b; Scannapieco et al. 2012; Vogelsberger et al. 2013; Le Brun et al. 2014; Torrey et al. 2014).
 Until small-scale losses can be accurately computed and appropriately incorporated into subgrid routines, it will remain impossible to formulate a truly predictive cosmological simulation that can, for example, yield ab initio estimates of the stellar mass of galaxies or the mass of their central BH.

-In a companion paper, Schaye et al. (2015, hereafter S15) argue that the appropriate methodology is therefore to calibrate the parameters of subgrid routines, in order that simulations reproduce well characterized observables.
+In a companion paper, Schaye et al. (2015, hereafter S15) argue that the appropriate methodology is therefore to calibrate the parameters of subgrid routines, in order that simulations reproduce well characterised observables.
 The calibrated observables themselves cannot then be advanced as predictions of the model, but those not considered during the calibration can reasonably be considered as consequences of the implemented astrophysics.
 An obvious advantage of this approach is that, by ensuring that key properties of the galaxy population are reproduced, simulations can be used to address the widest range of problems.
-A related advantage is that, since any alteration to the resolution of a calculation will in general necessitate a recalibration of the model, the adopted subgrid routines need not sacrifice physical detail in order to realize numerical convergence.
+A related advantage is that, since any alteration to the resolution of a calculation will in general necessitate a recalibration of the model, the adopted subgrid routines need not sacrifice physical detail in order to realise numerical convergence.